-Students in Samford University’s Department of Religion explore many of life’s deepest questions while developing practical skills that enable them to succeed in many professions, including as ministers, scholars, social workers, and preachers.
-Our students study the Bible and Christian theology, as well as the history, sociology, and philosophy of religion.
+Students in Samford University’s Department of Religion explore many of life’s deepest questions while developing practical skills that enable them to succeed in many professions, including ministry, teaching, social work and missionary service.
+Our students study the Bible and Christian theology and ministry as well as the history, sociology, and philosophy of religion.
 Courses examine not only the Christian tradition in which Samford is rooted, but also the many different religions that shape our world.
 Our Preministerial Scholars program offers scholarship support and a variety of internships and small groups to help nurture students preparing for ministry.
 Religion majors are eligible to participate in a fast track option for the master’s degree in social work.
 Students in this "3 + 2" program complete both a B.A. and an M.S.W. in five years.

 It was in this community of scholars and practitioners that I learned to think critically, to read scripture closely and to draw connections between scholarly theory and the everyday life of faith.
 The faculty invested in me, and other students, in a profound way—naming our gifts, honing our skills and nurturing our sense of calling.
 It was transformational!
 The Rev. Meg Lacy, Associate Pastor, Tabernacle Baptist Church, Richmond, Va.

 Not only has the Religion Department prepared and equipped me for ministry, but it has also created lifelong friendships with other students and professors.
 I would highly recommend students take advantage of this opportunity and become religion majors.
 The Rev. Josh Waugh, Associate Worship Pastor at First Baptist Church, Hendersonville, Tenn.

-Our students participate in academically rigorous courses, asking challenging questions about faith, scripture, history, the realities of ministry, and modern society.
-They explore diverse cultures and distant lands, and can even spend a month in Israel performing archaeological research in the ground where Jesus walked.
+Our students participate in academically rigorous courses, asking challenging questions about faith, scripture, history, ministry and modern society.
+They explore diverse cultures and distant lands and can even spend a month in Israel performing archaeological research in the ground where Jesus walked.
 They also can engage in a variety of supervised internships that link the intellectual work of the classroom to ministry and everyday life.
 These give students practical experience that will advance them in their careers.

 Theta Alpha Kappa Honor Society